Configuring rqlite

 SQLite doesn't enable foreign key constraints by default.
 If you'd like rqlite to automatically do so then set this flag.
 This flag must be set on every node in your cluster. |

---auto-vacuum-int |
+-auto-vacuum-int |

 If set to a non-zero interval rqlite will execute VACUUM on the specified interval.
 This can help reduce SQLite disk usage, but writes are blocked while a VACUUM takes place.
 See the SQLite documentation for more information. |

---auto-optimize-int |
+-auto-optimize-int |

 If set to a non-zero interval rqlite will execute PRAGMA OPTIMIZE on the specified interval.
 This can help SQLite query performance.
 See the SQLite documentation for more information. |

---raft-log-level |
+-raft-log-level |

-Minimum logging level for the Raft subsystem.
+Minimum log level for Raft module.

 Acceptable log levels are ERROR, WARN, INFO and DEBUG. |

---raft-non-voter |
+-raft-non-voter |

-Configure as a non-voting node.
+Configure as non-voting node.

 Adding non-voting (also known as read-only) nodes can help scale out query performance.
 Read-only nodes don't particpate in the Raft consensus system, but do receive the same stream of updates from the Leader as voting nodes do. |

---raft-snap |
+-raft-snap |

 Snapshotting is a critical part of the Raft subsystem, which involves storing a copy of the SQLite database and then truncating the Raft log.
 Writes are blocked during the Snapshot process, but more regular snapshotting can mean faster start-up times, as there will generally be fewer logs to apply when a node restarts. |

---raft-snap-wal-size |
+-raft-snap-wal-size |

-Size of a SQLite WAL file which triggers a snapshot.Set to 0 to disable.
+SQLite WAL file size in bytes which triggers Raft snapshot.
+Set to 0 to disable.

 rqlite, by default, will also trigger a snapshot if the WAL gets larger than 4MB.
 Large SQLite WAL files can decrease query performance, and since snapshotting involves checkpointing the WAL file, snapshotting is an effective way to limit WAL size.
 However writes are blocked during the snapshotting process, so it's trade-off. |

---raft-snap-int |
+-raft-snap-int |

 Snapshot threshold check interval.

-This controls how often the Raft subsystem will check if snapshotting is required, either due to the number of oustanding log entries, or due to WAL size. |
+This controls how often the Raft subsystem will check if snapshotting is required, either due to the number of outstanding log entries, or due to WAL size. |

---raft-leader-lease-timeout |
+-raft-leader-lease-timeout |

-Leader lease timeout.
+Raft leader lease timeout.
 Use 0s for Raft default.

 This is used to control how long the "lease" lasts for being the Leader without being able to contact a quorum If a Leader reaches this interval without contact, it will step down as Leader. |

---raft-timeout |
+-raft-timeout |

 Specifies the time a Follower will wait without contact from a Leader before the Follower initiates an election. |

---raft-election-timeout |
+-raft-election-timeout |

 Specifies the time a Candidate will wait without contact from a Leader before the Candidate initiates a new election. |

---raft-apply-timeout |
+-raft-apply-timeout |

-Log-apply timeout. |
+Raft apply timeout. |

---raft-remove-shutdown |
+-raft-remove-shutdown |

-Shutdown Raft if the node is removed from the cluster.
+Shutdown Raft if node removed from cluster.

 This ensures a node doesn't self-elect itself as Leader if it finds itself as the sole node in a single-node cluster. |

---raft-cluster-remove-shutdown |
+-raft-cluster-remove-shutdown |

 If enabled a node will attempt to remove itself from the cluster just before it shuts down.
 This is a best effort operation, and only occurs if the node is shut down gracefully. |

---raft-shutdown-stepdown |
+-raft-shutdown-stepdown |

 If a node is being shutdown, and it's the Leader, this helps minimize the time the cluster is without a Leader.
 The leader will stop accepting client requests, make sure a target node is up to date and starts the transfer with a _TimeoutNow_ message.
 This message has the same effect as if the election timeout on the target server fires. |

---raft-reap-node-timeout |
+-raft-reap-node-timeout |

 Use this feature with caution, otherwise you may reap a node which has simply become unreachable. |

---raft-reap-read-only-node-timeout |
+-raft-reap-read-only-node-timeout |

 This can be useful if you have a deployment where non-voting nodes tend to come and go, and you want to avoid explicitly removing those nodes. |

---cluster-connect-timeout |
+-cluster-connect-timeout |

 This sets the maximum time a node will wait when attempting to connect to another node over the inter-node network connection. |

---write-queue-capacity |
+-write-queue-capacity |

 The larger this value the more Queued Write requests can be queued up internally by the node.
 This queue is asynchronously drained, as requests are transmitted through the Raft log.
 Any time the queue is full Queued Writes requests are blocked. |

---write-queue-batch-size |
+-write-queue-batch-size |

 The larger the batch size the more Queued Write statements will be batched from the internal queue and stored in a single Raft log entry.
 However, larger batches will consume more memory, and may increase latency. |

---write-queue-timeout |
+-write-queue-timeout |

---write-queue-tx |
+-write-queue-tx |

-Use a transaction when executing a Queued Write batch. |
+Use a transaction when processing a queued write. |

---cpu-profile |
+-cpu-profile |

---mem-profile |
+-mem-profile |

---trace-profile |
+-trace-profile |